xmatters/xm-labs-steps-slack-pin-message/README.md

 1. Download the [SlackPinMessageSteps.zip](SlackPinMessageSteps.zip) file onto your local computer
 2. Navigate to the Workflows tab of your xMatters instance
 3. Click Import, and select the zip file you just downloaded
+4. Create a Token Constant with the value of the User Access Token above
+5. Create an Endpoint setup with slack

 ## Usage